Monday CLOSED

 The body is unable to cope with removing fluid and a limb (arm or leg) becomes swollen and unusually larger than the other, it can affect ANY part of the body.
 Most commonly associated with the arms and legs.

-What Causes Lymphoedema?
+What causes Lymphoedema?

 There are many causes, most commonly associated with post cancer operations due to lymph node removal.
 Post surgical or operative swelling.
+It can also be hereditary which is called Primary Lymphoedema.

-HOWEVER, ONE of the known causes is OBESITY and signs and symptoms of severe fluid retention SHOULD NOT be ignored if you are overweight!!!!! - e.g SWOLLEN ANKLES
+HOWEVER, ONE of the known causes is obesity and signs and symptoms of severe fluid retention SHOULD NOT be ignored if you are overweight - e.g SWOLLEN ANKLES.